dancard32/spotify-player/README.md

     },
 }
 ```
-Where *"type"* can be either *Playlist, Album, or Track* as per the Spotify URL.
+Where *HASH ID* can be found by running the *readCard.py* script and copying/pasting the RFID HASH ID into *CardData.json* and where *"type"* can be either *Playlist, Album, or Track* as per the Spotify URL.
 Obtaining the URL can be done simply by:
 ![Spotify Song Links](assets/spotifySongLinks.png)

 Copying this link gives *https://open.spotify.com/track/4HlFJV71xXKIGcU3kRyttv?si=b945f2f735874dd0* but all that is is needed can be spliced is after the *spotify.com/"type"/* up to the *"?"* such that this track's ID is **4HlFJV71xXKIGcU3kRyttv**.
-Hence, the value for the card's HASH ID is
+Hence, the value for the card's URL is
 ```
 {
     "name":"Hey, Soul Sister",